 In other words, business object is the single source of truth about itself, anytime you look at it.
 You can't usually say the same about DTOs.

-Above statements are crucially important, and should be used when trying to distinguish what is business object and what is not.
+Above statements are crucially important, and should be used when trying to delineate what is business object and what is not.

 Rules for designing business objects are simple to say, but can be a bit challenging to implement, especially if you are used to designing them poorly.
 I will go through the rules and will provide you some guidelines on how to specifically implement them in real life.